 Building an app can create a direct pipeline to a broad customer base and consistent cash flow.
 If your app goes viral, you could find yourself financially successful before you know what hit you.
 But many apps fail, and even the ones that succeed take work.

 Knowing how to start an app business can help you clear the hurdles to success.
 And if you need any guidance along the way, we’re here to help.

-Starting at $97 billion in 2014, annual global app revenues topped $461 billion in 2019.
-App earnings are projected to approach $1 trillion by 2023.
+According to Statista, the worldwide app market reached an annual value of $475 billion in 2022.
 The market wants apps, and that demand can build your opportunity for running a profitable app business.
 Here’s how to start your app, monetize it, and find your path to push it to devices worldwide.

-This large, growing, and increasingly lucrative market keeps expanding.
-App user penetration of 29% in 2020 is expected to break 35% by 2024.
+Today, more than 7 billion people in the world are mobile phone users.
+It’s no wonder annual app downloads are rising, reaching 255 billion downloads in 2022.
+This large and increasingly lucrative market keeps expanding.
 App revenues are also growing, as more users are willing to pay for access, in-app purchases, and premium features.

 Starting an app development company and building your app takes time.
 You’ll need design and development expertise, time management skills, and an understanding of your specific app market.